btcHehe/XBcppLibs/README.md

 # XBLibs

 ## What is XBLibs?
-It's set of our own implementations of c/c++ libraries.
+It's set of our own implementations of c++ libraries.

 ## Contents